tiqi-group/pydase/docs/dev-guide/Adding_Components.md

 ```

 However, you might want to use the `addNotification` at different places.
 For an example, see the [MethodComponent](../../frontend/src/components/MethodComponent.tsx).
+**Note**: you can specify the notification level by passing a string of type `LevelName` (one of 'CRITICAL', 'ERROR', 'WARNING', 'INFO', 'DEBUG').
+The default value is 'DEBUG'.

 ### Step 6: Write Tests for the Component (TODO)